zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 * the database table for events
 * EventLogService service for writing events into the table
-* A scheduled job that sents your events to nakadi
+* A scheduled job that sends your events to nakadi

 ### Data access layer configuration